SimonCan/BlenDaViz/paper/paper.md

 quality, but make it easier to understand the three-dimensional structure and colors.
-For instance, contextually-implied scattered light can have a significant impact on the perceived color of objects, as exemplified by `The Dress' controversy~\cite{chetverikov2016seeing}.
+For instance, contextually-implied scattered light can have a significant impact on the perceived color of objects, as exemplified by *The Dress* controversy~\cite{chetverikov2016seeing}.
 Using lighting, shadow, depth and scattering can be used to generate photorealistic images where the interpretation is made easier.